datahub-project/datahub/docs/how/search-over-new-field.md

 ## 4: Modify index config, so that the new mapping is picked up next time

-If you want corp user search index to contain this new field `courses` next time docker containers are brought up, we need to add this field to [corpuser-index-config.json](../../docker/elasticsearch-setup/corpuser-index-config.json).
+If you want corp user search index to contain this new field `courses` next time docker containers are brought up, we need to add this field to [corpuser mappings](../../gms/impl/src/main/resources/index/corp-user/mappings.json).

 ```
 {
-  "settings": {
-    "index": {
-      "analysis": {
-       ...
-      }
-    }
-  },
-  "mappings": {
-    "doc": {
   "properties": {

     ...

     "courses": {
       "type": "text"
-        }
-      }
     }
   }
 }